opnsense/plugins/dns/dnscrypt-proxy/README.md

 This is a plugin for OPNsense firewall which provides a front-end UI for managing `dnscrypt-proxy`.
 Original plugin written by <original author>

 It helps to understand how `dnscrypt-proxy` functions in order to really take advantage of the features of the plugin.
-This plugin is designed to function with v2.0.45+.
-Here are some useful resources:
+This plugin is designed to function with v2.1.0+.
+Here are some useful resources for dnscrypt-proxy:

 * [DNSCrypt Proxy project source](https://github.com/DNSCrypt/dnscrypt-proxy)
 * **[dnscrypt-proxy documentation](https://dnscrypt.info/doc) ← Start here**